6 Reasons Why Businesses Fail

 It’s important to be profitable, but NOT when short-term profits come at the expense of the long-term value of the business and the lifetime value of the customer.

 Here’s a real-life example: In the late 1990s, there was a franchise of a national smoothie shop located in West Los Angeles, CA. At this store, smoothies sold for about $4.
 They cost only around $1 to make, resulting in a solid profit.
 However, certain ingredients, like mangoes and berries, cost more than the other ingredients, such as juice and frozen yogurt.
 Since juice and frozen yogurt were cheap, the franchisee put more of these ingredients in their smoothies and less of the expensive ingredients.
 By doing this, their profit margin per smoothie grew by approximately 20 cents, which seemed great… on paper.
-Unfortunately for the store, customers weren’t satisfied with the taste of the lower cost smoothies, people stopped going there, and the store eventually went out of business.
+Unfortunately for the store, customers weren’t satisfied with the taste of the lower-cost smoothies, so people stopped going there, and the store eventually went out of business.

 As you can see here, it’s important to consider the lifetime value of a customer.
 Repeat business is way more valuable than short-term profits.
 Saving 20 cents on a smoothie today will cost you big in the long run.